LGBTQ Counseling For Individuals, Couples & Families

 Contact Taylor Counseling Group for LGBTQ Pride Counseling

-Taylor Counseling Group offers customized therapy for the LGBTQ community.
-Whether you need help with gender dysphoria or want a LGBTQ-safe therapist for help with general depression or anxiety, we can help.
-We focus on providing affordable and personalized services with multiple locations in Central Texas.
+Taylor Counseling Group offers customized therapy for the LGBTQ community for individuals, couples & families.
+Whether you need help with gender dysphoria or want an LGBTQ-safe therapist for help with general depression or anxiety, we can help.
+We focus on providing affordable and personalized services with for LGBTQ individuals, couples and families in Dallas, Houston, San Antonio and throughout Central Texas.